 The Park is home to many localised species of plants and animals which, include gorilla, drill, chimpanzee, a gwantibo or golden potto forest elephant, saleginella specie.
 Baboons, Leopards, Red Foxes, Drill Monkeys, Buffaloes and Elephants are also found there.
 It also harbours a rich collection of flora and fauna.

-Agbokim Waterfalls: Located 17 km from Ikom and about 315km from Calabar, Agbokim Waterfalls is not far from the Nigeria-Cameroon border.
-The fall consists of seven streams, each cascading over steep cliff which provides seven-faced falls.
-Read More
+Located 17 km from Ikom and about 315km from Calabar, Agbokim waterfall which consists of seven streams, each cascading over steep cliff which provides seven-faced falls, is not far from the Nigeria-Cameroon border.

 The waterfall is on the Cross River, where it descends in terraces, through the tropical rainforest.
 Agbokim Waterfalls is most spectacular during the rainy season when on a lucky day you have a chance to see the rainbow across the face of the waterfall.
 Read More